 ◦ Reshaping negative or inaccurate thinking”

-Aside from basic CBT techniques, there are other psychotherapy methods that your therapist can do, such as Systematic Desensitization, Exposure and Response Treatment, Modeling Treatment and Anxiety Management Therapy.29
+Aside from basic CBT techniques, there are other psychotherapy methods that your therapist can utilize, such as systematic desensitization,11 exposure and response treatment (for OCD patients)12 or behavior modeling.13

-• Following a healthy diet: This means consuming high amounts of fresh, GMO-free and organically grown vegetables, moderate portions of high-quality and grass-fed meat and substantial amounts of healthy fats.
-You could also add these herbs for effective anxiety relief: passionflower, lavender, lemon balm, ashwagandha and l-theanine.
+If you or someone you know is dealing with anxiety, consuming a diet with high amounts of fresh, GMO-free and organically grown vegetables, moderate portions of high-quality and grass fed meat, and substantial amounts of healthy fats is important in maintaining good health.
+You may also add these herbs for effective anxiety relief: passion flower, lavender, lemon balm14 and ashwagandha.15